-This is my go-to low effort recipe when I want a homemade Pulled Pork Sandwich in a hurry.
-The pork shoulder is seasoned with salt and pepper then put it in a slow cooker for about 5 hours.
+This is my go-to low-effort recipe when I want a homemade Pulled Pork Sandwich in a hurry.
+The pork shoulder is seasoned with salt and pepper then placed in a slow cooker for about 5 hours.
 After it’s done cooking I combine it with a homemade barbecue sauce before making the sandwich.
 Oh, Don’t forget the slaw!!

 I like to top my Pulled Pork with Coleslaw Sandwiches with Bread and Butter Pickles and / or Pickled Jalapeños.
 I can’t think of anything better to serve along side it than some potato chips and a cold beer.
 Perhaps some potato salad would do.